 Keep all of the scholarship information in one place, either on the computer or in a folder, so you can easily find it when the magic due date rolls around.

 Organize your supplemental pieces

 Almost all scholarships will require letters of recommendation and/or a resume.
-Don’t’ want until the last minute to ask your references for that glowing letter (no one really appreciates that last minute plea).
+Don’t’ wait until the last minute to ask your references for that glowing letter (no one really appreciates that last minute plea).
 And if you can, get a “generic” version” so you can use it for multiple scholarships.
 Make sure you provide your reference with your resume so they can mention all of the great things that you have accomplished.
 If you aren’t sure how to create a resume, your guidance counselor will have resources to help you get a head start!

 Start your search

 Where should you look?
 EVERYWHERE!
 A note of caution as you start your journey in search of $$$, if you search the internet for college scholarships, I promise you will become overwhelmed to the point of throwing your hands in the air (yes… we have been there!).
 Chances are that the scholarships promoted through the big name sites are a shot in the dark so only you can decide if you want to spend your time filtering through the thousands of ones listed.
-A better use of your time would be investigate locally including your employer, local clubs/organization (Elks, Lions, Woman’s Club, etc.), local foundations, your school’s scholarship listing, other school’s scholarship listings (in your neighboring counties), local newspapers and more!
+A better use of your time would be investigating locally including your employer, local clubs/organization (Elks, Lions, Woman’s Club, etc.), local foundations, your school’s scholarship listing, other school’s scholarship listings (in your neighboring counties), local newspapers and more!

 Check out the college where you may want to attend, they often have an immense list of scholarships that you could be perfect for.
 Here is a tip– get a graduation program from your high school and check out all of the scholarships that past grads received, that would be a great starting point!

-Federal and state funding are a HUGE source of funding for college, check back next week for tips and tricks about what it is, how can you get it and the steps to getting started!
+Federal and state funding are a HUGE source of funding for college, check back for tips and tricks about what it is, how can you get it and the steps to getting started!